 What does your homeowners insurance cover?
-The short answer is: “A basic homeowners insurance policy (called HO-1 in insurance lingo) covers your home and possessions if they’re damaged or destroyed by these things:
+The short answer is that a basic homeowners insurance (referred to as HO-1 in insurance lingo) policy covers your home and possessions if they’re damaged or destroyed by these things:

 - Windstorm (unless you live in a hurricane zone)

 - Vandalism (although some policies exclude this)